D. V. Gundappa: Journalism

 DVG started his career in journalism in 1906–07.
-He started Kannada newspapers "Bharat" and "Karnataka".
+He started Kannada newspapers "Bharata" and "Karnataka".
 DVG started a weekly called "Sumathi" and a publication division called "Sumathi Granthamale" under which a dozen small books were published in the course of eight months.
 The biography of Diwan Rangacharlu was highly appreciated out of these."The Karnataka" started off as an English magazine to be published twice every week.
 With Diwan Visvesvaraya's help, he published the first issue of "The Karnataka" on 2 April 1913.
 After about a year, "The Karnataka" started publishing articles in Kannada.
 Many important books got an opening in the paper.
 The English paper earned him a lot of respect and honour from all quarters.
 DVG was forced to close the paper in 1921 due to want of sufficient support.

 The book called Vrutta Patrike which was published in 1928 contained the codified quintessence of newspaper publication.